Open-Source-Compliance/Sharing-creates-value/Events/OpenChainAndFriends26/OpenChainAndFriends_Program_2026.md

 <sub>[go to schedule Day1](#t1_4) [go to schedule Day2](#t2_1)</sub>

 ### Cybersecurity
+The preliminary CyberSecurity-stream program is [HERE](/CyberSecurity/CyberSecurity_program.md)

 *The topic stream Cybersecurity will cover at least the following aspects:*
 *Good Practice Sharing and Discussions about CyberSecurity challenges in the Software Supply Chain around new technologies like AgenticAI, regulations like CRA, SBOM requirements,... and how the ISO18974 and the OpenChain SBOM Workgroup can help organizations to prepare for it.*
 <sub>[go to schedule Day1](#t1_5) [go to schedule Day3](#t3_1)</sub>

 ### Open Source Compliance and OSPO-topics
+The preliminary Open Source Compliance and OSPO-stream program is [HERE](/OSComplianceAndOSPO/OSComplianceAndOSPO_program.md)

 *The topic stream Open Source Compliance and OSPOs will cover the following aspects:*
 1.	***Building and Scaling OSPOs**: methodologies, best practices, and organizational patterns for establishing and maturing Open Source Program Offices to support strategic open-source adoption and collaboration.*
 2.	***Compliance Processes and Tooling**: open source tools, automation approaches, and governance workflows to ensure license compliance, security readiness, and transparent software supply chain management including recent non-functional requirements (NFR) from regulations (e.g. CRA,...).*